linien-org/linien/README.md

 import pickle
 import numpy as np

-from linien.client.connection import LinienClient from linien.common.common import FAST_AUTOLOCK
+from linien_client.connection import LinienClient from linien_common.common import FAST_AUTOLOCK

 from matplotlib import pyplot as plt from time import sleep